-Ulcers most often occur on the sole of the foot or on the bottom of the big toe.
+Ulcers most often occur on the sole or the bottom of the big toe.

 When ulcers appear on the sides of the foot, they are usually caused by tight-fitting shoes.

-Failure to care for ulcers can lead to complications such as infections, which in turn can lead to conditions such as gangrene and eventually the loss of a limb.
+Failure to care for ulcers can lead to complications such as infections, leading to conditions such as gangrene, and eventually the loss of a limb.

-The doctor may order X-rays of the foot to make sure the bone is not infected.
+The doctor may order X-rays of the foot to ensure the bone is not infected.

 The doctor can clean any dead and infected tissue.
-In addition, cultures of samples from the wound should be done to find out what type of infection you have and what type of antibiotic will work best.
+In addition, cultures of samples from the wound should be done to determine what type of infection you have and what kind of antibiotic will work best.

-Walking on an ulcer can make it bigger and can increase the infection in your foot.
-Your doctor may recommend a special shoe, brace, or cast to protect your feet.
+Walking on an ulcer can make it bigger and increase the infection in your foot.
+Your doctor may recommend a particular shoe, brace, or cast to protect your feet.